Explaining the Difference Between Gelato & Ice Cream

 Gelato, one of (many) Italian food exports, has become beloved all around the world — no surprises there, people love a frozen dessert!
 But what is the difference between gelato & ice cream?
 Many gelatarias outside of Italy claim to have the ‘best, most authentic product’, but if you don’t know what that is, how can you tell?

 I recently had my first taste of gelato and loved it, which came as a surprise, because I don’t usually enjoy dairy-based ice cream (there’s something about the fatty layer it leaves in your mouth that I really don’t enjoy!).
-So, I decided to do a little research and find out why gelato doesn’t have that fatty element if it’s still dairy based.
-Turns out there are some key fundamental differences in the production and storage of this Italian frozen dessert that impact both the taste and the mouthfeel of the final product.
+So, I decided to do a little research and find out why it doesn’t have that fatty element if it’s still dairy-based.
+Turns out there are some fundamental differences in the production and storage of this Italian frozen dessert that impact both the taste and the mouthfeel of the final product.

 Difference Between Gelato & Ice Cream

 I’m going to get into the three main differences and then possibly go for another scoop at (or two) at my favourite spot in Cape Town.

 Both ice cream and gelato are dairy-based, but ice cream contains more cream than milk, whereas gelato contains more milk than cream (that’s why there is no fatty layer).
 For ice cream to be considered the real deal, it has to contain at least 10% fat content, but gelato only needs to contain 5-7%.
 Ice cream also contains eggs, while gelato is eggless, which also affects the fat content and mouthfeel of the final product.